HVAC Tips & Tricks

 - Readings simply not adding up?
 Start by taking the readings again, then checking your meters, then verifying that you used the correct methods to take those readings if you still aren’t happy with the accuracy of the results.

 - When providing results to clients, allow them time to review the sheet or information before diving into an explanation.
 Go over the report’s finding then allow for them to digest the information and leave room for any questions they may have.
 Be prepared with your recommendations for any problems!

-For more relevant HVAC information follow our blog.
+If you’re still looking for more information on how to be a better HVAC service technician, follow our blog.
 For homeowners with HVAC systems that need servicing by qualified technicians, be sure to reach out to Southland Heating and Air Conditioning today!